-As a Los Angeles rhinoplasty -nose reshaping surgeon, Dr. Grigoryants offers the latest rhinoplasty procedures to produce a natural appearing nose and achieve a balance between the nose and the rest of the face.
-Dr. Grigoryants has improved many of the closed rhinoplasty techniques to produce beautiful and natural appearing noses.
+Most of Dr. Vladimir Grigoryants’ Los Angeles practice is dedicated to cosmetic and functional rhinoplasty.
+Dr. Grigoryants performs rhinoplasty procedures every day.
+He is one of the busiest rhinoplasty surgeons in Los Angeles and United States.
+Dr. Grigoryants offers the latest rhinoplasty procedures to produce the best possible result and achieve a natural balance between the nose and the rest of the face.
+Dr. Grigoryants has improved many of the closed rhinoplasty techniques to make rhinoplasty results as predictable and consistent as possible.
 In addition to cosmetic reshaping, Dr. Grigoryants opens the nasal airways to treat any pre-existing nasal airway obstruction or to prevent nasal airway obstruction after surgery.
-Dr. Grigoryants specializes in scarless nose reshaping known as endonasal rhinoplasty (or closed rhinoplasty).
+Dr. Grigoryants is one of few rhinoplasty surgeons in Los Angeles who specializes in scarless nose reshaping known as endonasal rhinoplasty (or closed rhinoplasty).
 In this procedure incisions are placed inside the nose.
 Therefore, no scars will be present across the bottom portion of the nose.

 Nose reshaping is the one of the most difficult procedures in plastic surgery and surgeon’s volume is very important for achieving good results.
-Dr. Grigoryants performs many rhinoplasties on a weekly basis and is one of the busiest rhinoplasty surgeons in the country.
-His work as a rhinoplasty expert has spread throughout the world by word of mouth.
-Many of Dr. Grigoryants patients come from diffrent parts of the world.
+Dr. Grigoryants performs many rhinoplasties on a weekly basis and has been one of the busiest rhinoplasty surgeons in the country for years.
+His work as a rhinoplasty expert has spread not only in Los Angeles but also throughout the world by word of mouth.
+Many of Dr. Grigoryants patients come from different parts of the world.
 Many celebrities and athletes have turned to Dr. Grigoryants for rhinoplasty.

 Dr. Grigoryants was chosen to be the rhinoplasty surgeon on Real Housewives of Beverly Hills (season 3) and was featured as a plastic a Los Angeles plastic surgery specialist on HLN (CNN).